OposDev/Conversion-Scripts/README.md

 - remove_prefix.sh : Removes the 'NA -' prefix from content downloaded from yt-dlp.
 - yt-dlp_script : Script for making the UX of yt-dlp a little bit easier.
 - reddit_archive : Script for making full archival posts from reddit.
+- 7zip : Script for simplifying the use of p7zip in the CLI
 ```